facile-it/facile-coding-standard/README.md

 ## Migrating to 0.3

-While updating the plugin from v0.2 to v0.3, it's not possible to update the configuration automatically.
-Since your previous configuration should be committed into your Git repository, we suggest to temporarely delete it and just run the update, asking the plugin to create a new one; this way, you can use the diff afterwards to merge your personal modifications onto the new configuration format.
+Updating the plugin from v0.2 to v0.3 will not automatically update your configuration.
+Since your previous configuration should be committed into your Git repository, we suggest to temporarily delete it and just run the update, asking the plugin to create a new one; this way, you can use the diff afterwards to merge your personal modifications onto the new configuration format.

 ### v0.3 default configuration